chingchenms/llvm/docs/Coroutines.rst

 Overview:
 """""""""

-The '``llvm.experimental.coro.delete``' intrinsic returns an pointer to a block of the memory where coroutine frame is stored or `null` if the allocation of the coroutine frame was elided.
+The '``llvm.experimental.coro.delete``' intrinsic returns a pointer to a block of memory where coroutine frame is stored or `null` if the allocation of the coroutine frame was elided.

 Arguments:
 """"""""""

 A pointer to the coroutine frame.

-Semantics:
-""""""""""

-These intrinsic serves two purposes.
-One if to encapsulate the potential offset at which coroutine frame is stored

-Example:
-""""""""
+This should be the same pointer that was returned by prior `coro.init` call.

+Example (allow heap allocation elision):
+""""""""""""""""""""""""""""""""""""""""

 .. code-block:: llvm